Does MyQ work with Alexa?

 This one uses the eWeLink app and the eWeLink Smart Home Fan Alexa skill.
 You’ll need to configure it so that it auto switches off after 1 second (to simulate a button) rather than staying on.
 This is supported by what they call ‘inching mode’.
 As it’s a dumb switch you say “Alexa, Activate Garage Door” instead of ‘open/close’ wording.
 You can, of course, create custom routines to use that wording if you wish, but it won’t actually matter if you say open or close, both will simply cycle the door depending on what state it’s in, just like pressing the remote button.

-My recommendation is to go with option 1 above where you can, but options 2 will provide some better control and reliability.
-Just be sure to check the device maker’s compatibility lists for your motor model, and be aware that some models require an extra component to work, which both of my recommended device makers will ship to you on request.
+My recommendation is to go with the software solution, but if you go with some new hardware instead just be sure to check the device maker’s compatibility lists for your motor model and be aware that some models require an extra component to work, which both of my recommended device makers will ship to you on request.